-Table 1: Summary of identified gaps and main recommendations for the design and access to for PDBs Table 2: Sizes of PDBs 9 Table 3: Indicative typology of TA supports to PDBs based on the objective 10 Table 4: Institutions interviewed for the study and key questions 13 Table 5: Groups / categories of TA providers 25 Table 6: Summary of identified gaps and main recommendations for the design and access to for PDBs List of b boxes Box 1: The ICR Facility: a tailored, demand-driven, and short-term TA support to PDBs 23 Box 2: Other ongoing mapping exercises in relation with TA to PDBs 28 Box 3: IFAD TA Agri-platform: a differentiated approach based on the PDB's profile 31 List of a annexes A 4 .
-Overations aim DDD average Annex 1: Questionnaire PDB survey Annex 2: Typology of TA and capacity building formats Annex 3: Research bibliography
+Figure 8: What type of support do PDBs need in priority .
+17 Figure 9: TA needs among PDBs are broad and diverse .
+18 Figure 10: M&E and project preparation are identified as top priorities by PDBs .
+19 Figure 11: The majority of the PDB respondents have already benefited from TA support .
+20 Figure 12: Information gap in the existing TA offer to PDBs .
+24 Figure 13: Timeline for the establishment of a TA and capacity building coalition and TA website portal .
+38 List of ta ables Table 1: Summary of identified gaps and main recommendations for the design and access to for PDBs Table 2: Sizes of PDBs 9 Table 3: Indicative typology of TA supports to PDBs based on the objective .
+10 Table 4: Institutions interviewed for the study and key questions .
+13 Table 5: Groups / categories of TA providers .
+25 Table 6: Summary of identified gaps and main recommendations for the design and access to for PDBs Table 7: Pros and cons of each scenario .
+43 List of b oxes Box 1: The ICR Facility: a tailored, demand-driven, and short-term TA support to PDBs .
+23 Box 2: Other ongoing mapping exercises in relation with TA to PDBs .
+29 Box 3: IFAD TA Agri-platform: a differentiated approach based on the PDB's profile .
+31 Box 4: The complementary roles of PDB coalitions, IDFC, and FiCS in delivering TA support to PDBs.
+List of a nnexes Annex 1: Questionnaire PDB survey Annex 2: Detailed analysis PDB survey results Annex 3: Detailed preliminary mapping Annex 4: Typology of TA and capacity building formats Annex 5: List of interviews Annex 6: Research bibliography Annex 7: Four-page communication flyer presenting the study